 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Tell your caregiver about any health conditions: Tell your caregiver if one of your nostrils is plugged or blocked.
-Your caregiver will also want to know if you gag easily.
+- Tell your healthcare provider about any health conditions: Tell your healthcare provider if one of your nostrils is plugged or blocked.
+Your healthcare provider will also want to know if you gag easily.

 - You may be given anesthesia: Local anesthetic is not always needed, but it can make laryngoscopy more comfortable for you.
 Local anesthetic may be sprayed inside your mouth or gargled as a liquid.